 Free personal care for older people is one of the landmark achievements of devolution.
 Nearly 76,000 people over the age of 65 benefit from free personal care in Scotland.

-We are supporting this service with more than £550 million additional investment this year in integrating health and social care.
+We are supporting this service by investing more than £700 million in 2019-20 in social care and integration.

 Since the SNP has been in Government, it has been possible for more people requiring care to be cared for in their own homes.
 In 2014, Scotland became the only UK nation to legislate for the integration of Health and Social Care bodies, and there are now 31 Health and Social Care Partnership areas in Scotland, managing more than £8 billion of resources.